cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/washington-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2015, 6365 wage theft claims were filed with the Washington State Department of Labor and Industries.
-The total amount claimed was 14370547.43.
+The data obtained by CBS News shows that, since 2015, 6,365 wage theft claims were filed with the Washington State Department of Labor and Industries.
+The total amount owed was $13,663,941.42.

-The median amount claimed was 625.0.
+The median amount for each case was $723.00.
 Here's how losing that amount could impact an average worker in washington

-625.0 is the equivalent of:
+$723.00 is the equivalent of:
 * 0 weeks of pay for the average worker in washington.
 * 0 months of rent for the average renter in washington or 0 months of mortgage payments for the average homeowner in washington.
-* 139 tanks of gas for the average driver in washington.
-* 3 weeks of groceries for the average family in washington.\
+* 3 weeks of groceries for the average family in washington.

 ### Amounts paid to claimants